Mina8496/MinaKamil/README.md

 ### 💼 About Me

-I'm a **professional Flutter & Firebase developer** with strong experience in designing, building, and deploying mobile applications with **clean architecture, scalable code, and beautiful UI/UX**.
+I'm a **professional Flutter developer** with strong experience in designing, building, and deploying mobile applications with **clean architecture, scalable code, and beautiful UI/UX**.
 I specialize in creating real-world apps that combine **performance, reliability, and creativity**.

 I’ve led and developed multiple production-level apps involving: